francescomalatesta/laravel-api-boilerplate-jwt/readme.md

 ## Notes

-I actually removed the _VerifyCsrfToken_ middleware from the _$middleware_ array in _app/Http/Kernel.php_ file.
+I currently removed the _VerifyCsrfToken_ middleware from the _$middleware_ array in _app/Http/Kernel.php_ file.
 If you want to use it in your project, just use the route middleware _csrf_ you can find, in the same class, in the _$routeMiddleware_ array.

 ## Feedback